Updated: Nov. 1, 2022

-Every year, Hawks ace Kodai Senga asks his team to post him and is politely told to mind his own business because the Hawks as an organization “do not recognize the posting system,” team president Yoshimitsu Goto said in January 2021.
-Provided he is fit enough to stay on the active roster for three months next season, Senga will be eligible to file for international free agency after the 2022 Japan Series.
+For years, Hawks ace Kodai Senga has asked his team to post him and has been politely told to mind his own business because the Hawks as an organization “do not recognize the posting system,” team president Yoshimitsu Goto said in January 2021.

 Team: SoftBank Hawks